-Rainbow Mountain Cusco, also known as Vinicunca and 7 Color Mountain or Montana de Siete Colores, sits high above the clouds at an altitude of 5,200 meters.
+Rainbow Mountain Cusco, also known as Vinicunca, 7 Color Mountain, and Montana de Siete Colores, sits high above the clouds at an altitude of 5,200 meters.
 To put it into perspective, that’s not far off Everest Base Camp!

 Please take into consideration before joining a Rainbow Mountain Tour that 5,200 meters above sea level is no joke and the Vinicunca hike is best suited for fit and able people.

-Also, it is highly recommended that you acclimatise in Cusco (or equivalent altitude) for a minimum of 48 hours before doing any hiking in Peru.
+Also, it is highly recommended that you acclimatize in Cusco (or equivalent altitude) for a minimum of 48 hours before doing any hiking in Peru.